simonuvarov/jit-spray-example/README.md

 push "dap"
 ```

 We should use some exploit to run our *ActiveX*.
 I used vulnerability in emsmtp.dll.
 Make sure that version of the library you have is 6.0.1.
-So we just rewrite a return address or (in my case I rewrote *SEH* register because it was easier for me).
+So we just rewrite a return address or (in my case I rewrote *SEH* because it was easier for me).

 However it didn't work first.
 The main problem was that the address of the memory where we are supposed to jump was wrong.
 So I needed to use [mona](https://github.com/corelan/mona) - an extension for Immunity Debugger.